Current Course Vacancies

 Sea Time – Boating Experience

-Prior to attending the ‘final assessment’ with an AMSA assessor (this final assessment can be done in any state) candidates will need to present evidence of boating experience.
-This CAN include recreational and yachting boat experience and will be assessed on an individual basis depending on where the experience was obtained and on what size and type of vessel.
+Prior to submitting a Coxswain application to AMSA candidates need to provide evidence of boating experience.
+This CAN include 100% of recreational and yachting boating experience and will be assessed on an individual basis depending on where the experience was obtained and on what size and type of vessel.
 Sea Service should be recorded on AMSA Form 771 Record of Sea Service as well as on a Statutory Declaration.

 Recognition of Prior Learning (RPL) and